WDNica/familiasana.github.io/_posts/relationships/2018-03-22-common-mental-errors-that-sway-you-from-making-good-decisions.md

 publisher: Medium
 stats: paragraph=46 sentences=101, words=1835
 ---
-# 5 Common Mental Errors That Sway You From Making Good Decisions

 I like to think of myself as a rational person, but I'm not one.
 The good news is it's not just me — or you.
 We are all irrational.

 For a long time, researchers and economists believed that humans made logical, well-considered decisions.
 In recent decades, however, researchers have uncovered a wide range of mental errors that derail our thinking.
 Sometimes we make logical decisions, but there are many times when we make emotional, irrational, and confusing choices.